Learning Outcomes

 Answer:

-If information from acting for Seller is material and confidential, you cannot act for the new Buyer unless you obtain Seller’s informed consent or erect an effective information barrier and there is no real risk of disclosure.
+If information from acting for Seller is material and confidential, you cannot act for the new Buyer unless you obtain Seller’s informed consent or erect an effective information barrier for a different team and can show there is no real risk of disclosure.
+If you cannot meet one of these conditions, you must decline to act.

 Anti-money laundering and confidentiality

 Solicitors must breach confidentiality if obliged by anti-money laundering laws to report suspicious activity.
 This is a legal requirement, not an exception at discretion.
-Transmission of such information to the authorities is permitted by law and must be handled exactly as set out in relevant regulations.
+Transmission of such information to the authorities is permitted by law and must be handled exactly as set out in the relevant legislation and guidance.

 Dealing with mistaken disclosures